 November 26, 2025

-Day 1 Rights to Unfair Dismissal: Preparing Employers for the Employment Rights Bill
+Unfair Dismissal Rights at 6 Months: Preparing Employers for the Employment Rights Bill

-Perhaps the most commented upon change proposed by the Employment Rights Bill is the abolition of the 2-year qualifying period for unfair dismissal and the introduction of Day 1 rights to unfair dismissal.
+Perhaps the most commented upon change proposed by the Employment Rights Bill was the abolition of the 2-year qualifying period for unfair dismissal and the introduction of Day 1 rights to unfair dismissal.

-The concept of the “light touch” dismissal regime during probationary periods will shape the overall impact assessment here but some of the obvious issues for employers from this change are as follows:
+There will be consultations that shape the overall impact assessment here but some of the obvious issues for employers from this change are as follows:

 Increased Legal Risk and Tribunal Exposure